ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 * `circuit_breakers` sets the global circuit breaking configuration defaults

 You can override the circuit breaker settings for individual `Mapping`s.
-By default, $productName$ does not configure any circuit breakers.
+By default, Emissary does not configure any circuit breakers.
 For more information, see the [circuit breaking reference](../../using/circuit-breakers).

 ##### Default label domain and labels